pudly/schmopera-hugo/content/articles/bud-roach-on-capella-intima.md

 ---
-title: Bud Roach, on Capella Intima
+title: "Bud Roach, on Capella Intima"
 ---

 <h2>1.
 Where did your passion for Early Music come from?</h2>